-Additionally, the court may examine any other factor it deems relevant to the child’s best interests.
-New Hampshire courts strive to give each parent as much contact as possible with his or her child while still ensuring a stable and safe environment for the child.
+New Hampshire courts strive to give both parents as much contact as possible with their child, while still ensuring the child is in a stable and safe environment.
 Parents who have committed domestic or sexual abuse may be prohibited from contacting the child.
-To learn more about custody decisions in New Hampshire, see Child Custody in New Hampshire: The Best Interests of the Child.
+(RSA Title XIII: Chapter 461-A §461-A:6 IV.)

 For example, in one New Hampshire case a 13 year-old son’s preference caused a court to change custody from a mother to a father.
-The child’s wishes were given weight in the case because of his age, intelligence, maturity and his strong desire to live with his father.
-Furthermore, the court evaluated several factors and decided that the child’s wishes were in accordance his best interests.
+The child’s wishes were given weight in the case because of his age, intelligence, maturity, and his strong desire to live with his father.
+Furthermore, the court evaluated several factors and decided that the child’s wishes were in line with his best interests.